-Significant Accounting Policies & Accounting Estimates
+Significant Accounting Policies and Accounting Estimates

-• Significant Accounting Policies
+Significant Accounting Policies

-The City's significant accounting policies are set forth in Note 1 to the City's 2021 financial statements.
-Other than the adoption of GASB Statement No. 84, Fiduciary Activities, we are not aware of any significant changes in previously adopted accounting policies or their application during the year ended September 30, 2021.
-We have evaluated the significant qualitative aspects of the City's accounting practices, including accounting policies, accounting estimates and financial statement disclosures and concluded that the policies are appropriate, adequately disclosed, and consistently applied by management.
+The City's significant accounting policies are set forth in Note 1 to the City's 2022 financial statements.
+Other than the adoption of Government Accounting Standards Board Statement No. 87, Leases, and No. 99, Omnibus 2022, we are not aware of any significant changes in previously adopted accounting policies or their application during the year ended September 30, 2022.
+The impact of the adoption of the new standards is outlined in Note 1 to the basic financial statements.

+• We have evaluated the significant qualitative aspects of the City's accounting practices, including accounting policies, accounting estimates and financial statement disclosures and concluded that the policies are appropriate, adequately disclosed, and consistently applied by management

-• Significant Accounting Estimates
+Significant Accounting Estimates